EPI-USE-Labs/activesupport-decorators/README.md

 The decorator pattern is particularly useful when extending constants in rails engines or vice versa.
 To implement the decorator pattern, you need to load the decorator after the original file has been loaded.
 When you reference a class in a Rails application, ActiveSupport will only load the first file it finds that matches the class name.
-This means that you will need to manually load the additional (decorator) file.
-Usually you don't want to want to introduce hard dependencies such as require statements.
-You also don't want to preload a bunch of classes in a Rails initializer.
+This means that you need to manually load the additional (decorator) file or eager load all of them on application startup.
-This is a tiny gem that provides you with a simple way to specify load file dependencies.
+This is a tiny gem that provides you with a simple way to tell ActiveSupport to load your decorator files when needed.

 ### Installation